jamescasipong/inventory-management/README.md

 # Inventory Management System Front-End

 Welcome to the front-end client for the Inventory Management System.
 This application is built using React and styled with Tailwind CSS.
-It communicates with a Laravel backend to provide a seamless inventory and sales management experience.
+It communicates with a ASP.NET Core backend to provide a seamless inventory and sales management experience.

 ## Table of Contents